 When was the last time you left home without your phone?
-Whether you’re having dinner with friends, out running errands, or driving your car, it’s almost become second nature to rely on mobile devices for everything – to stay in touch with people, to read reviews of products at the grocery store, and for plugging in addresses on the GPS.
+Whether you’re having dinner with friends, out running errands, or driving your car, it’s almost become second nature to rely on mobile devices for everything – to stay in touch with people, read reviews of products at the grocery store, and for plugging in addresses on the GPS.
 While helpful, it’s also no secret they are also highly distracting.
 So much so, that the Florida legislature enacted Florida Statutes section 316.305 to prohibit their use while operating a motor vehicle.

 But cell phones are only the tip of the iceberg.
 There are several other ways a driver can get distracted – and all of them could cost you your life.

-6 Types of Distractions While Driving
+6 Common Distractions While Driving

 1. Cell phones